Pulmonary toxicity

-Pulmonary toxicity is the medical name for side effects on the lungs.

-Although most cases of pulmonary toxicity in medicine are due to side effects of medicinal drugs, many cases can be due to side effects of radiation (radiotherapy).
-Other (non-medical) causes of pulmonary toxicity can be chemical compounds and airborne particulate matter.
+Pulmonary toxicity, or lung toxicity, is the medical name for adverse effects on the lungs.
+Although most cases of pulmonary toxicity in medicine are due to side effects of medicinal drugs, many cases can be due to side effects of radiation, such as in radiotherapy.
+Other (non-medical) causes can include chemical compounds and airborne particulate matter.

 Presentation

 Side effects on the lungs can be very varied, and can include signs and symptoms that are either clinical, or radiological (i.e., seen on chest X-ray or CT), or both.
 They can include lung inflammation (pneumonitis), secondary (in this context, indirectly caused) lung infection (pneumonia), lung fibrosis, organising pneumonia (bronchiolitis obliterans organising pneumonia, BOOP), ARDS (acute respiratory distress syndrome), solitary pulmonary mass (even including lung cancer in some cases, mainly in cases of asbestos-related lung disease, but today this is very rare, because asbestos is now completely prohibited by law in most countries), or lung nodule.
 The diagnosis should be made by a specialist, if possible.